AndrewSChapman/GildedRose/README.md

-# The Elucidat 'Gilded Rose' Coding Test
+# The 'Gilded Rose' Coding Test

 This is my implementation of the Gilded Rose challenge.
 A few notes: